near/docs/docs/2.build/5.primitives/oracles.md

 With the hex-encoded price feed data, call `update_price_feeds` on the NEAR Pyth contract.
 You can do this using the `near-js/client` library.

+Note: The parameters gas and attachedDeposit are specific to NEAR and must be adjusted based on your contract's demands.
+While any unused deposit will be refunded, it's advisable to estimate potential costs by invoking the get_update_fee_estimate method on the Pyth contract.

 `Example:`

 ```js